Stop Idling, Breathe Easy.

 - Why do you think it’s important for parents to turn off their cars when they are waiting to pick up their children?

-How to Run a No Idle Zone Campaign
+Take Action: How to LAUNCH a No Idle Zone

 Follow the steps below to set up a successful No Idle Zone Campaign at your school!
 Need help?
 Contact us!